 Name of Student

 Name of School

-As parent(s) / guardian(s) of the above-named student, we a (or had read to us) the 2022-2023 Student Handbook and C Schools.
-We acknowledge our role as partners with the sch behavioral and academic standards. code of Student Conduct for Calhoun County
+As parent(s) / guardian(s) of the above-named student, we acknowledge (or had read to us) the 2023-2024 Student Handbook and Code of Stude Schools.
+We acknowledge our role as partners with the school in an effective behavioral and academic standards. ent Conduct for Calhoun County

-We further acknowledge that we have read the following notice ESSA Parents' Right to Know, at page 3 PPRA NOTICE, at page 4 FERPA NOTICE at page 4 (including statements regard ATTENDANCE POLICY / TRUANCY LAW at pages STUDENT ACCEPTABLE USE POLICY at pages 25 TRANSPORTATION GUIDELINES at pages 41-42 arding disclosure of directory information) 10-11
+We further acknowledge that we have read the following notices contained ESSA Parents' Right to Know, at page 3 PPRA NOTICE, at page 4 FERPA NOTICE at page 4 (including statements regarding discloss ATTENDANCE POLICY / TRUANCY LAW at pages 10-11 STUDENT ACCEPTABLE USE POLICY at pages 25-29 TRANSPORTATION GUIDELINES at pages 41-42

-We understand that our child is expected to comply with t in the Handbook. the policies, rules and regulations set forth
+We understand that our child is expected to comply with the policies, in the Handbook. rules and regulations set forth

 Parent/Guardian Signature Date :

 Print Name: Parent/Guardian Signature Date

 Print Name:

-If assistance is needed in understanding, interpreting, or translating this document, please contact the principal of the school or, as appropriate, the ESL Coordinator- Ms.Summer Davis, Calhoun County Board of Education - (256) 741-7457.
+If assistance is needed in understanding, interpreting, or translating this document, please contact the principal of the school or, as appropriate, the ESL Coordinator- Ms. Summer Davis, Calhoun County Board of Education - (256) 741-7457.